bystrogenomics/bystro/README.md

 `supervised_ppca` is a collection of generative methods:
   1. Probabilistic PCA (PPCA)
-  2. Supervised PPCA (also know as Variationl Principal Component Regression): Novel method for network analysis that is able to pick up dynamics of interest in low variance components.
+  2. Supervised PPCA (also know as Variational Principal Component Regression): Novel method for network analysis that is able to pick up dynamics of interest in low variance components.
 Also competitive with Elastic Net in a regression context, without shrinking covariates (instead shrinks them in latent space).
 See our recent publication: https://arxiv.org/abs/2409.02327
-  3. Adversarial Probabilistic PCA: Fair ML method that removes the influence of M sensitive variables, from high dimensional data
+  3. Adversarial Probabilistic PCA: Fair ML method that removes the influence of M sensitive variables (confounding factors), from high dimensional data

 <br>